What You’ll Learn Reading This Article:

 Symptoms of E. Coli Poisoning

-If you’re beginning to build a potential E. coli poisoning case, take note of the symptoms you’re experiencing.
+If you have contacted a food poisoning lawyer and you’re beginning to build a potential E. coli poisoning case, take note of the symptoms you’re experiencing.
 The most common symptom is hemorrhagic colitis, which can cause abdominal pain, cramps, a fever, and a headache.
 Severe cases can lead to kidney failure caused by hemolytic-uremic syndrome (HUS).
 E. coli can be especially debilitating if contracted by children, the elderly, or individuals with compromised immune systems.

 The benefits of seeking legal action concerning your E. coli poisoning include: